Shanks1703/DepthCast/README.md

 # DepthCast

 DepthCast allows for raycasting using depth map.
-It allows up to 256 ray calls per frame within a single pass.
 It is useful for raycasting on skinned meshes or tesselated surfaces.
 DepthCast ray can only be shot from the main camera position.

 ## Installation